MorganCY/Quotely/readme.md

 ```

 # Technical Highlights
-- Wrote readable, idiomatic and maintainable code using <b>OOP</b> and <b>MVC</b> patterns
+- Wrote readable, idiomatic and maintainable code using `OOP` and `MVC` patterns
 - Programmed Auto Layout with codes for most of the views to make the app compatible for different devices
-- Created flexibly reusable UITableviewCell and UICollectionViewCell via <b>nib</b> file
+- Created flexibly reusable UITableviewCell and UICollectionViewCell via `nib` file
-- Designed <b>custom views</b> and managed the views with <b>protocols</b>
+- Designed `custom views` and managed the views with `protocols`
-- Implemented <b>Sign in with Apple</b> and integrated user account into <b>Firebase Auth</b>
+- Implemented `Sign in with Apple` and integrated user account into `Firebase Auth`
-- Applied <b>Vision framework</b> to realize text recognition for users to input scanned text through camera and photos
+- Applied `Vision framework` to realize text recognition for users to input scanned text through camera and photos
-- Established responsive news feed which updates posts data in real time by monitoring data changes through <b>Firebase Snapshot Listener</b>
+- Established responsive news feed which updates posts data in real time by monitoring data changes through `Firebase Snapshot Listener`
-- Utilized <b>DispatchGroup</b> to ensure data was processed after API calls were executed
+- Utilized `DispatchGroup` to ensure data was processed after API calls were executed
-- Used <b>Singleton</b> pattern to ensure objects access the single instance of model managers
+- Used `Singleton` pattern to ensure objects access the single instance of model managers
-- Integrated <b>Firestore</b> to manage data, and processed image by <b>Firebase Storage</b>
+- Integrated `Firestore` to manage data, and processed image by `Firebase Storage`
-- Achieved displaying new user guide during first-time launch with <b>UserDefaults</b> by saving a one-time flag
+- Achieved displaying new user guide during first-time launch with `UserDefaults` by saving a one-time flag
-- Detected screenshot behavior on device using <b>NotificationCenter</b>
+- Detected screenshot behavior on device using `NotificationCenter`
-- Integrated <b>Crashlytics</b> to track stability issues effectively
+- Integrated `Crashlytics` to track stability issues effectively

 # Release Note
 <img src="https://img.shields.io/badge/current-v1.1.8-green"/>